 - Nutritional meals, snacks and dietary services

-- Active participation of families in school activities and the well being of families in literacy, education, health and self sufficiency
+- Active participation of families in supporting children’s growth and development and self sufficiency

 - Collaborative partnerships with community agencies and other cooperative entities